tolgayilmaz86/Tractor3D/README.md

 - [ ] Use `lambdas` for repeating steps within a function
 - [ ] Use `std::variant` for unions or to handle multiple types
 - [ ] Prefer `using =` statements instead `typedef`'s
+- [X] Create a folder structure to organize relative objects
 - [X] Use `std::filesystem` for IO operations
 - [-] Make properties logic clearer and maintainable
 - [ ] Investigate `Entity Component Systems (ECS)` instead deep inheritances.